Sharabutdin Magomedov: Early life

-Muay Thai
+Muay Thai and Lethwei career

 Magomedov started his combat sports career with boxing, where he had considerable success.
 After relocating to Moscow, he switched to Muay Thai, where he flourished and won the Russian championship amassing a 18–2 Muay Thai record.

 Early in his career, Magomedov suffered a severe eye injury while training in Thailand.
 Despite multiple surgeries, the damage worsened over time, eventually leaving him blind in one eye.
 The Russian fighter has openly discussed the impact of this challenge and how Michael Bisping, who won a UFC title despite his own eye injury, became a pivotal source of motivation for him.
 Despite his success in Muay Thai, his low pay and mounting debts made it difficult for him to find training facilities, prompting him to cross over to MMA.

-Lethwei

 Magomedov competed in five sanctioned Lethwei bouts under traditional rules and has won the title of Eurasia Lethwei Champion, finishing all of his opponents.
 He praised Lethwei for its toughness and brutality describing the sport as “bare-knuckle where you can also headbutt your opponent”.

 "Muay Thai is one of the toughest sport, but I believe Lethwei is the toughest one" said Magomedov.